network overlays

 FabricPath Nexus and conversational MAC learning

 FabricPath Nexus performs conversational MAC learning, enabling a switch to learn only those MACs involved in active bidirectional communication.
 Similar to a three-way handshake, this new technique leads to the population of only the interested host’s MAC addresses rather than all MAC addresses in the domain.
 This dramatically reduces the need for large table sizes as each switch only learns the MAC addresses that the hosts under its interface are actively communicating with.
-As a result, edge nodes only know the MAC addresses of local nodes or nodes that want to communicate with local nodes directly.
+As a result, edge nodes only know the MAC addresses of local nodes or nodes that want to speak with local nodes directly.

 FabricPath Nexus benefits and drawbacks